adeways2000/Enterprise-JavaGIS-Application/README.md

 CREATE DATABASE javagis_db;

 # Grant privileges to the user
-GRANT ALL PRIVILEGES ON DATABASE javagis_db TO basf_gis;
+GRANT ALL PRIVILEGES ON DATABASE javagis_db TO javagis;

 # Connect to the database
 \c basf_gis_db